 Peaks Visible: Yamunotri, Gangotri, Kedarnath, Badrinath mountain peaks, Thalay Sagar, Meru, Kirti Stambh, Chaukhambha, and Nilkanth

 So what are you thinking about then?
-Time to be Robert Frost and take the trek less taken!
+Time to be Robert Frost and go for these offbeat places for trekking in Himalayas!

 If you've already been to a stunning trek, do share your experience on Tripoto and inspire 25 million other travellers to go on a trek.